-Jesus is showing then that if that occurred, the life of the animal and probably the prosperity of the family is deemed more important than breaking the Sabbath through the hard labor of rescuing the animal from its agony and its fears.
+Jesus is showing, then, that if that occurred, the life of the animal and probably the prosperity of the family are deemed more important than breaking the Sabbath through the hard labor of rescuing the animal from its agony and fears.

-Now the Pharisaic Jew's Sabbath-breaking regulations had become so unbalanced that they also held it permissible, indeed merciful, to assist a donkey or a cow having difficulty giving birth to a colt on the Sabbath, but to give aid to a human was unlawful in many occasions.
+The Pharisaic Jews' Sabbath regulations had become so unbalanced that they held it permissible, indeed merciful, to assist a donkey or a horse having difficulty giving birth to a colt on the Sabbath, but to give aid to a human was unlawful in many occasions.

 Matthew 12:1-8 At that time Jesus went on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn, and to eat.
 But when the Pharisees saw it, they said unto him, Behold, your disciples do that which is not lawful to do upon the sabbath day.
 But he said unto them, Have you not read what David did when he was an hungered, and they that were with him; How he entered into the house of God, and did eat the showbread which was not lawful for him to eat, neither for them which were with him, but only for the priests?
 Or have you not read in the law how that on the sabbath days the priests in the temple profane the sabbath, and are blameless?
 But I say unto you, That in this place [meaning Himself] is one greater than the temple.
 But if you had known what this means, I will have mercy and not sacrifice, you would not have condemned the guiltless.
 For the Son of man is Lord even of the sabbath day.

-Now, right in this context, did not Jesus permit His disciples to go through the field to pick and perform the simple preparations required in order to feed hungry men on the Sabbath?
+Right in this context, does not Jesus permit His disciples to go through the field to pick and perform the simple preparations required in order to feed hungry men on the Sabbath?
 I am sure that this did not occur every Sabbath, but on this unusual occasion it did, and He met the situation in the manner described.
 Mercy, brethren, is greater than the sacrifice of going hungry.

-What we are seeing then are reasons why the work performed is what matters.
+What we are seeing, then, are reasons why the work performed is what matters.
 It carries the greatest weight in making the judgment.
-What I want us to see is that Jesus is clearly showing that even the law of God contains room for interpretations, because the "black and white" appearing law does not cover greater needs in every situation that might pop up in six thousand years of man's history.
+Jesus is clearly showing that even the law of God contains room for interpretations, because the "black and white"-appearing law does not cover greater needs in every situation that might pop up in six thousand years of man's history.

 Consider the proposition that we must not do work to earn money on the Sabbath.
 Right?
 Right!
-In this case, which is of greater importance?
-Working, or earning money?
+In this case, which is of greater importance, working or earning money?
 What does one do regarding income gained from profits earned on the Sabbath?
-In other words, profits that are directly tied to one's labors one did the other six days of the week?
+In other words, profits that are directly tied to the labors one did the other six days of the week?
 For example: wheat, barley, hay, and all vegetables and fruit—all farm-grown products—are continuing to grow and earn money for the farmer on the Sabbath.

-I want you to apply this principle here to this working on the Sabbath by the unconverted.
+Apply this principle to this working on the Sabbath by the unconverted.
 One must be called of God to believe and obey His Word.
-Now how can one say the Sabbath-keeper is making the restaurant people work as his servants when he enters the restaurant and takes a meal?
+How can one say the Sabbath-keeper is making the restaurant people work as his servants when he enters the restaurant and takes a meal?
 He is not making the person work.
 Keeping the Sabbath is a voluntary act of submission to God by a believing person.